-The week following the resignation of Prof Pratap Bhanu Mehta from Ashoka University on March 15, shook the ground for the young university with its lofty foundations and credentials of a carefully crafted reputation of over the last seven years as ‘country’s first wholly — American Ivy league-style — liberal arts university’, coming under cloud for not asserting its autonomy or defending the academic freedom.
+The week following the resignation of Prof Pratap Bhanu Mehta from Ashoka University on March 15, literally shook the ground for the young university which has carefully crafted a reputation for itself as ‘country’s first wholly — American Ivy league-style — liberal arts university with its lofty foundations and credentials over the last seven years.
+All that come under a cloud for not asserting its autonomy or defending the academic freedom of its faculty.
 The outrage like wildfire was unforgiving and tough to douse.

 Mehta, an eminent public intellectual, political scientist and is also a former president of Delhi-based think tank Centre for Policy Research and member of National Knowledge Commission.
 He after a stint as the second vice-chancellor of Ashoka University from 2017-19, was a professor of political science at the university when he resigned in middle of the session ‘at the insistence of founders’ who saw him a ‘political liability’.
 Some reports suggest his exit was being pursed for a while as it would ease the bureaucratic hurdles involved in the planned expansion of the university.